Artur Menezes

+American magazine Guitar Player says about Menezes: "His playing is a distinctive blend of fiery, hard-rocking blues that at times borders on shred, combined with an ability to effortlessly switch gears into swinging, jazz grooves.
+His Brazilian roots add a unique flavor to the mix and further distinguish his playing from that of his contemporaries.
+Menezes’ songwriting sparkles as it switches between straight-ahead blues and funk-flavored workouts, and his vocals channel the deep emotional content of his songs as effectively as his guitar playing."

 Life and career

-He was born in Brazil and was interested in music as a young child.
+Artur Menezes was born in Brazil and was interested in music as a young child.
 His first interest was rock, spurred on by his elder brother.
 His outlook changed when he was around 13 years old and able to play the electric guitar.
 He experienced a different sounding track on the radio and discovered he had heard blues for the first time.
 The moment was life changing.
 Menezes spent a lot of time alone growing up as his parents had separated, and his mother worked long hours as a university teacher and then part time singer in the evenings.